-On August 2, 2022, we entered into a definitive agreement (the "Arrangement Agreement") with Semtech Corporation and a subsidiary of Semtech Corporation (the "Purchaser") pursuant to which the Purchaser will acquire all outstanding shares of Sierra Wireless for cash of \$31 per share (in U.S. dollars), subject to customary closing conditions (see note 23).
+On August 2, 2022, we entered into a definitive agreement (the "Arrangement Agreement") with Semtech Corporation and a subsidiary of Semtech Corporation (the "Purchaser") pursuant to which the Purchaser will acquire all of the issued and outstanding shares of Sierra Wireless (the "Transaction").
+Under the terms of the Transaction, Sierra Wireless shareholders will receive \$31 in cash per share (in U.S. dollars).